ypa/doolay/docs/worklog.md

 - Checked out wagtaildemo on mac mini/ get vagrant to work.
 Looking at Event page.
 - Checked out ls.joyous, a calendar app for wagtail.
 Looks promising.
 - Worked on wagtail2 branch, created the original working version of requiremnets base+production with wagtail 1.8.
+- Worked on wagtail2 branch, upgraded wagtail to 1.9 and django 1.10.